vinicius-acruz/clima_app/README.md

 # Clima App

-The Clima App is a sophisticated Clima forecasting application developed using Flutter.
-This app provides real-time Clima information, including temperature, humidity, wind speed, and more, for any city around the globe.
-It's an excellent example of a modern, mobile Clima application with a sleek and user-friendly interface.
+The Clima App is a real-time weather forecasting application developed using Flutter.
+It utilizes the openweather API to fetch current weather data, offering features like location-based weather, city search and detailed weather forecasts, including temperature, humidity, wind speed, and more. his app combines a sleek design with functionality, making it easy to get accurate weather updates.

 ## Table of Contents